 The firemen and the police manage to enter the apartment, only to find Mrs. Espinoza covered in blood and in a strange state.
 Mrs. Espinoza suddenly attacks one of the police officers, tearing her neck in the process.
 Everything, of course, is captured on camera.

-When the firemen return to the lobby to seek medical attention for the poor dying policeman, they are surprised for the fact that the police, the military, and the CDC have cordoned off the street and sealed all exits of the building.
+When the firemen return to the lobby to seek medical attention for the poor dying policeman, they are surprised by the fact that the police, the military, and the CDC have cordoned off the street and sealed all exits of the building.
 A high-level health inspection commission will soon arrive to verify the existence of a possible biological threat.